This post contains spoilers for the "Hang the DJ" episode of Black Mirror in season 4.

 What also felt right is that caveat that the technology still played a role in their love connection.
 "So though there’s an algorithm that brought them together," co-creator Charlie Brooker told Entertainment Weekly, "and now they’re about to take the first step on that journey together."

 I would agree, that sadness in "Hang The DJ" is what makes it different than that particular Black Mirror episode, but it's what makes it a lot like Eternal Sunshine Of A Spotless Mind.
 In the 2004 movie, Clementine (Kate Winslet) goes through a medical procedure that erases her ex Joel (Jim Carrey) from her mind completely.
 He, in turn, decides to do the same, but in the end, they just can't seem to forget each other.
-Their lives are intertwined in ways they didn't realize.
+Their lives are intertwined in ways they didn't realise.
 They are destined to be together and experience the good, the bad, and the ugly.

 That seems to be a theme in "Hang The DJ."
 The simulated versions of Frank and Amy can't deny their chemistry, but they do because it's what The System tells them.
 After all, this dating app is supposed to know what's best for them.
 The coach often repeats "everything happens for a reason" as the reason for why Frank and Amy can't be together.
 It's a saying that invokes logic, not love, but the idea that this technology is omniscient is comforting, even if it's untrue.
 There's this sense that it will all be okay, so why stray away from that?